rflaa/Calc_Num/README.md

 # Numerical Calculus Notes and Implementations

-This repository contains a collection of notes, code examples, and exercises developed during my **Numerical Calculus** course at university.
+This repository contains a collection of notes, code examples, and exercises developed during my **Numerical Calculus** course at University of Pernambuco, semester of 2025.2.
 The goal is to document key numerical methods and provide working Python implementations for study and experimentation.

 ---